Set the full-on New York loft experience in your kitchen

 It’s been said that you must call the Big Apple “home” for at least 10 years to be considered a true-blue “New Yorker”.
 But what if you have Manhattan running through your veins, but your home (and life) is miles away?
 Bring New York to your kitchen!
 The industrial sensibilities of the quintessential New York style loft kitchen holds a variety of hip design cues that you can incorporate into virtually any space.

 Not shy to express themselves, the most obvious hallmark of a New Yorker (and a New York style loft kitchen) is full exposure.
-In the New York style kitchen, this is achieved by showcasing key building materials or structural supports that would typically be hidden behind walls.
+In the kitchen this is achieved by showcasing key building materials or structural supports that would typically be hidden behind walls.
 If you’re in a more traditional home, add an exposed brick accent wall.
 If your kitchen is in a modern home, install wooden beams in the ceiling.
 If you happen to live in a real-deal loft, keep your ductwork exposed.
 There’s no clearer way of showcasing your NYC-cool cred!

 Groovy New Yorker style runs straight through to their kitchen décor.
 It’s why the New York loft includes a wealth of cool kid furniture: low slung and generously sized modern pieces, with a distinctly retro feel.
 Not only do they look cool, but these pieces also provide the highly useful function of dividing an open concept loft space.
 To increase the chill of your New York style loft kitchen, position a 60s-era couch facing your kitchen island, so that you and your friends can chat while you prepare dinner.